-Even though academic departments determine seat limits for their online and hybrid courses, the MTSU Distance Education Committee recommends maximum enrollments for online and hybrid courses.
+Even though academic departments determine seat limits for their online and hybrid courses, the MTSU Distance Education Committee recommends maximum enrollments (see below) for online and hybrid courses.

 This section also covers scheduling restrictions for online and hybrid courses and the process for scheduling classrooms for distance courses requiring mandatory meetings (hybrid courses) or providing opportunities for optional on-campus meetings (for online course students).

 It is recommended that consideration be given to a lower class size for first-time instruction of online/hybrid courses.
 After the first online/hybrid teaching experience, and depending upon the course, departments may wish to increase class enrollment.

 Undergraduate – 25